tim113324/Shopping-Trends-Analysis-EDA/README.md

 3. **Make sure to download the shopping_trends_updated.csv dataset and place it in the same directory as the Python script (Shopping_trends_analysis.py).**

 4. **Run the Python script**

+## 📝 Acknowledgments

+This project is developed by [tim113324] and is based on publicly available shopping trends data on Kaggle.
+All rights reserved.
+Please give appropriate credit when using or sharing this work.